NEW! Running Times article on Iron levels for (especially female) Runners

 Granite State Flash (GSF) is a southern NH based Cross Country and Track & Field club for youth ages six through eighteen.
 The focus of the Flash program is teaching running as a life long pursuit, increasing athletic skills and personal fitness levels, team competition, and sportsmanship and friendships.
 Flash athletes compete in the USATF Junior Olympics competitions as well as various local races and meets throughout the year.
 Our seasons focus on Cross Country in the Fall/Winter and Track & Field in the Spring/Summer.

-2014 USATF Junior Olympics
+2017 USATF Junior Olympics

 Track & Field

-Who: This program is for youth runners and/or field athletes ages 7-18 interested in learning and/or competing in track and field events, or would like to participate in a structured program to continue running through an off-season.
+Who: This program is for youth runners and/or field athletes ages 6-18 interested in learning and/or competing in track and field events, or would like to participate in a structured program to continue running through an off-season.
 For athletes involved in their school’s T&F program, you are encouraged to join and participate after your season ends or as your school coach allows.

-As the costs of meet registrations is variable depending on the number of meets and events an athlete participates in, they are not included here and must be submitted by the family at each meet registration.
+As the costs of meet registrations is variable depending on the number of meets and events an athlete participates in, they are not included here and must be submitted by the athlete at each meet registration.